newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

 name: Apply for Your MD, DO, DDS, OD, DPM, or DVM Controlled Dangerous Substance (CDS) Registration
 webflowName: "Healthcare: Controlled Dangerous Substance Registration"
-summaryDescriptionMd: You need CDS registration if you’re a Medical Doctor (MD), Doctor of Osteopathy (DO), Dentist (DDS), Optometrist (OD), Podiatrist (DPM), or Veterinarian (DVM), and you or your business dispense, prescribe, or store Controlled Dangerous Substances.
-Email your completed CDS application to [CDS@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
-The New Jersey Drug Control Unit (NJ DCU) will send you an invoice to pay your fee online.
+summaryDescriptionMd: "You need CDS registration if you’re a Medical Doctor (MD), Doctor of Osteopathy (DO), Dentist (DDS), Optometrist (OD), Podiatrist (DPM), or Veterinarian (DVM), and you or your business dispense, prescribe, or store Controlled Dangerous Substances. "
 industryId:
   - healthcare
 callToActionText: "Apply for My CDS Registration "